Feeling uninspired when it comes to prepping your midday meal? Are you out of grownup lunchbox ideas?

 These nutritious lunches contain a variety of food types (proteins, starches, fats, fun foods) to keep you full and satisfied until your next meal.
 Balancing your midday meal and making sure you’re getting enough to eat can help you stay focused at work, increase concentration, and keep your mood steady.

 So mix it up and have some fun!
 I’d love to hear from you if you use any of these lunchbox ideas for adults!
-Join the conversation here.
+Leave a comment below.

 Hello there!
 I’m Britt, a Registered Dietitian Nutritionist and Certified Intuitive Eating Counselor.
 I can help you find freedom from life-long dieting, disordered eating and eating disorders.
 When I’m not writing about ditching diet culture, joyful movement or improving body image, you can find me hiking in Vermont’s Green Mountains, eating pizza, making modern quilts or sipping a hot cup of tea.
 Let’s connect!